pjones1063/USB_to_RS232/README.md

-# RS232_2_USB Connector
+# USB_to_RS232 Connector (usbModem)

- ### Connect to any BBS or SSH host from any 8 or 16 bit Atari computer using an RS232 to USB PL2303 cable
+ ### Connect to any BBS or SSH host from any 8 or 16 bit Atari or Commodore computer using an RS232 to USB PL2303 cable

  ### Debian - Raspberry Pi Usage